lujakob/nestjs-realworld-example-app/README.md

 show state of containers

-    docker ps -a
+    docker ps

 the app should be available at `http://localhost:8080/`

-when you want to clean up (after changes etc)
+when you want to clean up (after changes or when finished using the containers)

     docker-compose stop
     docker-compose rm -f